 Daredevil is my favorite Marvel property, and I love how it was handled.
 When I first saw this trailer, I had to pinch myself to make sure that it was real.
 The trailer featured Charlie Cox's deep voice, narrating how he wants to take down Vincent D'onofrio's Kingpin.
 The highlight of the trailer was obviously the mind-blowing action that it promised and delivered.

 Even though the trailers after this have given a significant hint of what the plot is going to be, the first trailer really managed to excite the audience, because it was the first time after three years of waiting that we got to see their ugly mugs.
-Just kidding, they are all beautiful and I can't wait to groove with them on April 25th, 2017.
+Just kidding, they are all beautiful and I can't stop grooving with them.

 The redemption?
 AC/DC's "Highway to Hell."
 This grungy rock song was the perfect combination to RDJ's Tony Stark.
 Even though the raw energy of the band is in complete contrast to the smooth and suave nature of Stark, something about these two just clicks.

 As our heroes are being lined up and being taken to their respective cells, Quill notices one of the guards listening to his favorite mixtape.
-As he tries to intervene, the guard punches him the gut and as the music takes over.
-This sent everyone on a nostalgia-filled trip to the '70s.
-This movie might be the reason why '70s music is witnessing a return to mainstream media, and for that, I am really thankful.
-Being a '90s kid, I wasn't aware of the rich music of that era.
+As he tries to intervene, the guard punches him the gut and the music takes over, sending us on a nostalgia-filled trip to the '70s.
+This movie might be the reason why '70s music is witnessing a return to mainstream media.
 After watching this movie, Awesome Mix Vol.1 is probably one of my favorite compilations of all time.

 Among all the movies that Marvel has promised, this is the one I am most excited for, because I think that Thor hasn't been utilized to his full potential.
 This, though, looks like will be packed with a lot of quirk and action, and as this is the second time that Thor will be taking on the Hulk, it'll be interesting to see what he has learned over the years.
 Why is November so far away?